rkhal101/simple-notes-app/README.md

 # Notes Application

 Simple NodeJS application that allows you to create, delete, list and view notes using the command line.
-The application uses the [chalk](https://www.npmjs.com/package/chalk) API to customize the console.
+The application uses the [chalk](https://www.npmjs.com/package/chalk) API to customize the console output.
 This application was developed as part of the [The Complete Node.js Developer Course (3rd Edition)](https://www.udemy.com/the-complete-nodejs-developer-course-2/).

 ## Commands